JeeWeetje/iot-workshop/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/vs-iot-extension-start.png)

 5. Select `Hardcode shared access key` as Security Mode.
 Confirm with `OK`
 6. Now you will be asked to select the IoT Hub you want to connect.
-At this time, the Hub should be created. *If you have multiple Azure accounts, please check is the correct one is selected*
+At this time, the Hub should be created. *If you have multiple Azure accounts, please double-check that the correct one is selected*

     ![alt tag](img/UwpToIotHub/vs-iot-extension-select.png)